What is Mainz, Germany, known for? Are there interesting things to do in Mainz? Well, stick around to find out.

 A guided tour is available at times, and it’s free to enter.
 Also, you’ll get to see Fluch Tafel (the curse tablet), which is excellently set out.

 Pop in for a quick, free, short tour but very informative.
-It will be quite a big surprise seeing an ancient Roman ruin right beneath a modern regular shopping mall.
+It will be quite a big surprise to see an ancient Roman ruin right beneath a modern regular shopping mall.

 See related: 12 Best Things to Do in Wiesbaden, Germany